sirluky/Trying-other-sides/README.md

 ## Try a combination from static and scripting world
 - What about Elm ???
-- Typescript STRICT MODE
+- Typescript STRICT MODE ☑
 - ReasonML

+## SQL
+- MYSQL ☑
+- PG ☑

 ### Other
 - Flutter (Dart), Kotlin, Elixir

-- Explore NOSQL world (Mongo, Cassandra, ElasticSearch)
+- Explore NOSQL world (Redis ☑,Mongo ☑, Cassandra, ElasticSearch)